 Speed & Reliability

-Norton’s speed test results are nothing to shout about but are fairly consistent across the server network.
-Performance is decent on local connections and promising even over longer distances, so unless you’re looking to stream in Ultra HD across multiple devices you shouldn’t have any problems.
+Norton’s speed test results are fairly consistent across the server network and performance is fast on local connections.
 It won’t be troubling the top-tier VPNs in this area but performance is more than acceptable given the low price-point.

-Norton delivers decent download speeds on local connections, reaching over 40Mbps in France and the Netherlands (we test from London), and just under in the UK.
-You can also expect speeds of up to 31Mbps connecting out to the US East Coast from Europe, which is fast enough to stream buffer-free HD video.
-Considering we test from the UK, we were pleasantly surprised that performance didn’t drop too much on more distant servers, such as Australia and Japan were coming in at 18Mbps and 24Mbps respectively.
+Norton delivers quick speeds on local connections, reaching over 66Mbps down and 78Mbps up locally.
+You can also expect speeds of up to 26Mbps connecting out to the US East Coast from Europe, which is fast enough to stream buffer-free HD video.

 Our biggest gripe is how long it takes to connect, at around 19 seconds each time, which is incredibly slow compared to most other providers at 10 seconds or less.
 Even worse, it sometimes failed to connect, period, which forced us to restart the app and try again.
 Performance was also fairly inconsistent, with results varying from one test to the next.